nelbin4/GInviter/README.md

 ## Usage

-- Simply Press Start or Stop Button or;
+- Simply Press Start or Stop Button, everything will run automatically.
-- To start the search process, type `/ginviter start` in the chat.
+- To make UI show up, type `/ginviter show` in the chat.
-- To stop the search process, type `/ginviter stop` in the chat.
+- To make UI hide, type `/ginviter hide` in the chat.

 ## Configuration